 [22:18] Know.
 That.
 We are.
 So.
 We.
 And we pray.
 Accordingly.
 From our weakness.

-[22:31] You see.
-Something.
-Happening here.
+[22:32] You see.
+Something happening here.
 There's a vertical.
 Pattern.
 A. Like.
 Horizontal.
 Like.
 On the horizon.
 Pattern.
-And there's actually.
+And there's.

 [23:05] Today.
 This is.
 Huge.
 Church.
 You see.
 The tuning fork.
 That Jesus.
 Gives.
 The disciples.
 Was given.

 [23:29] All throughout.
 Luke's writings.
-Luke.
+For Luke.
 Went out of his way.
 Many times.
 To actually note.
+That.
 That.
 Jesus.
 Was praying.
 At his baptism.
 In Luke chapter 3.

 [23:40] That.
 Jesus.
 Was praying.
 In chapter 5.
-When he needed to get away.
-From people.
-When he was choosing.
-The 12.
-Jesus.
-Was praying.
+When he needed to get away from people.
+When he was choosing the 12.
+Jesus was praying.
 In chapter 6.
-He was praying.
+He was praying in private.

-[23:51] In private.
-In chapter 9.
+[23:52] In chapter 9.
 He was praying.
 At the transfiguration.
-Prayed.
-For thanksgiving.
+Prayed for thanksgiving.
 For the.
 Sending the 70 out.
 And them returning.
 In chapter 10.

-[24:04] And soon.
-He'll be praying.
-For Peter.
+[24:03] And soon.
+He'll be praying for Peter.
 In chapter 22.
-He'll be praying.
-In the garden.
+He'll be praying in the garden.
 Jesus will be praying.
 At the cross.
 And guess what?
 At his final breath.
 Is a prayer.
-Jesus was in tune.
+Jesus.

-[24:53] But hold grudges.
+[24:53] Forgiveness.
+But hold.
+Grudges.
 To others.
-We want the safest road.
+We want.
+The safest.
+Road.
 Possible.
 Am I preaching.
 To anyone.
 Here.

 [26:34] With a disgruntled.
 Neighbor.
 Where we see.
 The persistence.
 Keep knocking.
 Until you're in key.
 See what I did there?

 [27:47] And so.
 That's kind of lost in our day.
-I think the Jehovah's Witnesses.
-Have like traumatized us.
-In first century.
-Palestinian.
-In Palestinian culture.
+I think the Jehovah's Witnesses have like traumatized us.
+In first century Palestinian culture.

 [28:24] Children.
 And even guests.
 Would sleep together on mats.
 In the same room.
 These were one room homes.
 And so.
 Even the door.